dodocloud/engineeringroles/developers/intern.md

-# Intern&Probation
+# Intern & Probation
 > You are good.
-Only 20% of candidates pass socialbakers interview.
+Only 20% of candidates pass Socialbakers interview.
 What we expect from you is that you gain the general knowledge of Socialbakers systems soon and you will level up to 1.
-We have a limited capacity needed to this job level and we do not plan to keep this level as a long term.
+We have a limited capacity needed for this job level and we do not plan to keep this level in a long term.
 This level is expected to be mentored by more experienced developer.

 ### Should have
 * Competency to learn at least one programming language